2022 Connecticut Senate election

-The 2022 Connecticut State Senate election were held on November 8, 2022, as part of the biennial 2022 United States elections.
+The 2022 Connecticut State Senate election was held on November 8, 2022, as part of the biennial 2022 United States elections.
 Connecticut voters elected senators in all of the 36 State Senate districts.
 State senators serve two-year terms in the Connecticut State Senate, with all 36 of the seats up for election each cycle.
-Primary Elections were held in August 2022.
+Primary elections were held in August 2022.

+Democrats gained one seat, increasing their majority to 24 out of 36 seats, and winning back the supermajority they had lost in a resignation and special election in 2021.

+Retirements

+Seven incumbents did not seek re-election in 2022.